sherpalabsio/local_sherpa/README.md

 Experimental feature: Non-exported variables and dynamically created entities are supported by setting the `SHERPA_ENABLE_DYNAMIC_ENV_FILE_PARSING` environment variable to `true`.
-This executes the env file in a subshell three times when cd'ing into a directory.
+This executes the env file in a subshell three times when you `cd` into a directory.

 ## Good to know